KlausLoeffelmannOrg/WinForms.AI-And-Revamp-Toolkit.Public/WCT_Introduction_Prompt.md

 for the Developers there, since there mentality is very different from the US mentality, and they are very careful with introducing new technologies, especially when it comes to AI and LLMs.

-It would be cool, if there fore the prompt would encourage further questions about the WCT, bu presenting numbers from 1 to 4, and then the user just needs to press the number in the chat-text-box, and the bot will lead the further discussion in the direction the user wants to go, again with then the option to suggest further questions, or to ask about the history of WinForms,
+It would be cool, if there fore the prompt would encourage further questions about the WCT, by presenting numbers from 1 to 4, and then the user just needs to press the number in the chat-text-box, and the bot will lead the further discussion in the direction the user wants to go, again with then the option to suggest further questions, or to ask about the history of WinForms,